kubernetes-sigs/cluster-api/docs/book/src/tasks/automated-machine-management/healthchecking.md

 ## Remediation Short-Circuiting

-To ensure that MachineHealthChecks only remediate Machines when the cluster is healthy, short-circuiting is implemented to prevent further remediation via the `maxUnhealthy` and `unhealthyRange` fields within the MachineHealthCheck spec.
+To ensure that MachineHealthChecks do not perform excessive remediation of Machines, short-circuiting is implemented to prevent further remediation via the `remediation.triggerIf` field within the MachineHealthCheck spec.

-### Max Unhealthy
+### Unhealthy less than or equal to

-If the user defines a value for the `maxUnhealthy` field (either an absolute number or a percentage of the total Machines checked by this MachineHealthCheck), before remediating any Machines, the MachineHealthCheck will compare the value of `maxUnhealthy` with the number of Machines it has determined to be unhealthy.
+If the user defines a value for the `unhealthyLessThanOrEqualTo` field (either an absolute number or a percentage of the total Machines checked by this MachineHealthCheck), before remediating any Machines, the MachineHealthCheck will compare the value of `unhealthyLessThanOrEqualTo` with the number of Machines it has determined to be unhealthy.
-If the number of unhealthy Machines exceeds the limit set by `maxUnhealthy`, remediation will **not** be performed.
+If the number of unhealthy Machines exceeds the limit set by `unhealthyLessThanOrEqualTo`, remediation will **not** be performed.

 <aside class="note warning">

 <h1> Warning </h1>

-The default value for `maxUnhealthy` is `100%`.
+The default value for `unhealthyLessThanOrEqualTo` is `100%`.
 This means the short circuiting mechanism is **disabled by default** and Machines will be remediated no matter the state of the cluster.

 </aside>

 #### With an Absolute Value

-If `maxUnhealthy` is set to `2`:
+If `unhealthyLessThanOrEqualTo` is set to `2`:
 - If 2 or fewer nodes are unhealthy, remediation will be performed
 - If 3 or more nodes are unhealthy, remediation will not be performed